tarwn/lessthandot-hugo/blogs/content/posts/2010-12-10-starting-a-sql-server-side-trace.md

 **Stopping the Server-Side Trace**

 Eventually, you will probably want to stop this trace.
-Collecting an infinite amount of data may sound fun, but there won&#8217;t be any value in it.
+Collecting an infinite amount of data may sound fun, but there won't be any value in it.

 First, you’ll need the trace ID.